camagu/jquery-feeds/README.md

 //	- 'auto': use same as current domain
 ssl: 'auto',

+// Retrieve and parse XML elements when true
+xml: false,

 // Called when all entries are rendered
 onComplete: function( entries ) { },